Girls' Friendly Society: 1900s

-In 1901 Her Majesty Queen Alexandra consented to become Patron of GFS.
-In 1902 H.R.H. the Princess of Wales consented to be Vice-Patron of GFS.
+Queen Alexandra succeeded Queen Victoria as patron of the society following the latter's death in 1901.
+In 1902, the Princess of Wales consented to be vice-patron of the GFS.
 On St David's Day in 1910 a great gathering of GFS was held in the Queen's Hall, when the Princess of Wales consented to receive purses and present certificates on behalf of the Lodges and Homes of Rest Fund.
-Later in the same year the Princess of Wales became Her Majesty Queen Mary and consented to become Patron of GFS.
+Later in the same year the Princess of Wales became queen and consented to become patron of GFS.